Blue grama grass

 - Is Blue grama grass good for the Colorado Front Range?

-- Yes.
-Blue grama grass is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Blue grama grass is a well-suited groundcover for Colorado's Front Range.

 - How big does Blue grama grass get?